conduktor/conduktor-docs/docs/platform/get-started/configuration/cortex.md

 ## Overriding Configuration

 ### Overriding with YAML
+**Cortex**
-Cortex [configuration](https://cortexmetrics.io/docs/configuration/configuration-file/) can be overridden completely by mounting a YAML file into path `/opt/override-configs/cortex.yaml`.
+Cortex [configuration](https://cortexmetrics.io/docs/configuration/configuration-file/) can be **patched** by mounting a YAML file into path `/opt/override-configs/cortex.yaml`.
 For an alternative path set the location using the environment variable `CORTEX_OVERRIDE_CONFIG_FILE`.
-This is not currently available for Alert Manager and Prometheus.
+This is not currently available for Alert Manager.

 For example, create a file `cortex.yaml` add in only your overrides:
 ```yaml